-SEND FOR FREE CATALOG

-To serve you better, we have moved to larger, more modern quarters.
+SEND FOR FREE CATALOG To serve you better, we have moved to larger, more modern quarters.

 RUSSELL-HAMPTON CO.

 Dept. E, 2550 Wisconsin Avenue Downers Grove, Illinois 60515 (A Chicago Suburb)

 PROGRAM CHAIRMEN!
 FUND RAISERS!

-Consider the Audubon Wildlife Film
+Consider the Audubon Wildlife Film answer your needs.
+Ask us about it.

 Each program is personally narrated by a top film-maker and naturalist.
 The films are among film-maker and naturalist.
 The films are among the finest available on the world's wildlife and wilderness areas.
 They are each 70 to 90 minutes in length (45 minutes for a shortened matinee program) and a series of five films are costs \$1250.
-Series of four and three films are Series.
+Series of four and three films are also available.
+Series.

-So available.
 Frankly, we can't think of a better way to also available.